Khachi-at/design-pattern-clojure/README.md

-# The design patterns in clojure.
+# Design patterns in clojure.

 ## Implemented: